2022 FIFA World Cup Group D

-Matches in Group D of the 2022 FIFA World Cup took place from 22 to 30 November 2022.
-The group consisted of reigning world champions France, Australia, Denmark and Tunisia.
+Group D of the 2022 FIFA World Cup took place from 22 to 30 November 2022.
+The group consisted of national association football teams France, Australia, Denmark and Tunisia.
 The top two teams, France and Australia advanced to the round of 16.
-Australia, Denmark and France were also in Group C of the previous World Cup.
+France won the group by goal difference, defeating Australia and Denmark before losing to Tunisia on the final matchday.
+Australia finished second and made to the first knockout stage since 2006.